AloisSeckar/demos-nuxt/nuxt-neon/README.md

 - NUXT_PUBLIC_NEON_PASS - your project DB user password
 - NUXT_PUBLIC_NEON_DB - your project DB name

+**WARNING**: Using "PUBLIC" .env variables will leak your connection data to client-side!
+This may work in demo, but for real application you should hide them on Nuxt server.

 Check your project dasboard for values (Quickstart section).

 Connecton string will look like this: